Memories (2013 film)

-Memories is a 2013 Indian Malayalam-language slasher crime thriller film written and directed by Jeethu Joseph, starring Prithviraj Sukumaran, S. P. Sreekumar, Vijayaraghavan, Meghana Raj, Miya George, Suresh Krishna and Rahul Madhav.
-The film is produced by P. K. Muralidharan and Santha Murali under the banner of Anantha Visions.
-The film follows Sam Alex (Prithviraj), a drunkard cop, who is forced to investigate a series of murders.
-The film was released on 9th August 2013 and was critically acclaimed by the critics and was a commercial success at the box office.
+Memories is a 2013 Indian Malayalam-language neo-noir crime thriller film written and directed by Jeethu Joseph.
+The film stars Prithviraj Sukumaran, S. P. Sreekumar, Meghana Raj, Miya George, Vijayaraghavan, Suresh Krishna, Rahul Madhav and Vanitha Krishnachandran.
+The film was co-produced by P. K. Muralidharan and Santha Murali under the banner of Anantha Visions.
+The film revolves around a drunkard police officer Sam Alex, who is forced into investigating a series of serial murders.

+Memories was released on 9 August 2013 to positive reviews from critics and was a commercial success.

-The film received a cult status and is regarded as one of the best finest and most intellectually entertaining crime thrillers in Mollywood, where it was remade in Tamil in 2016 as Aarathu Sinam.
+The film has earned cult status and is regarded as one of the finest and most entertaining crime thrillers in Malayalam cinema.
+It was remade in Tamil as Aarathu Sinam.